Table of Contents

 The most important pentose overall is the D-ribose on whose exact origin the pentose phosphate pathway provides more detailed information.
 Pentoses are essential components of ribonucleic acids.

-Bond Structures of Sugars
+Bond Structures of Carbohydrates

-Sugars can form a glycosidic bond with each other, as well as with other molecules, whereby one differentiates between an O-glycosidic bond and an N-glycosidic bond.
+Carbohydrates can form a glycosidic bond with each other, as well as with other molecules, whereby one differentiates between an O-glycosidic bond and an N-glycosidic bond.

 An O-glycosidic bond exists when the anomeric C atoms of 2 molecules react.
 The nomenclature of these bonds again consists of the α- or β-confirmation, as well as the indication of the numbers of the particular anomeric centers.